North West maintenance schemes

 You can view more details about the maintenance schemes taking place in the North West below:

-We'll need to close the A590 between Newby Bridge Roundabout and the Ayside interchange of the High & Low Newton Bypass for the duration of the works.
+We'll close the A590 between Newby Bridge Roundabout and the Ayside interchange of the High and Low Newton Bypass while we work.

-We'll carry out the work overnight when traffic levels are lower and to keep disruption to a minimum, Sunday to Thursday from 8pm to 6am.
+We'll work overnight when traffic levels are lower and to keep disruption to a minimum, Sunday to Thursday from 8pm to 6am.

-We'll also be replacing road markings along with studs between Meathop Roundabout and the Ayside interchange of the High & Low Newton Bypass at the same time.
+We'll also replace road markings and studs between Meathop Roundabout and the Ayside interchange of the High and Low Newton Bypass at the same time.

-We’re advising drivers to plan and allow extra time to complete journeys.
+We advise you to plan ahead and allow extra time to complete journeys.

 Please remember that closures can change at short notice.
 You can check the latest information on our daily closures page or find live travel information on our Traffic England.
 Our travel alerts give details of live incidents on our network.